okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

 ## Learn More About Electron, AppAuth, and OIDC

 Developing desktop applications with web technologies is an appealing notion.
-[This tweet](https://twitter.com/gerardsans/status/1026040566868529152) from Gerard Sans really nails it in my opinion:
+[This tweet](https://twitter.com/gerardsans/status/1026040566868529152) from Gerard Sans nails it in my opinion:

 > People always ask what's the best framework.
 What they should be asking is what skills they need to be productive using framework X?
 The issue is usually their lack of skills not which framework they use.